All Episodes

 Whatever rules government provides to insurers, a public plan would have to abide by the same rules.

-Is the same rules gonna be applied to making cars?
+These are same rules going to be applied to making cars.

-The same rules that are going to be applied to uh mortgages and so what is it?
+The same rules that are going to be applied to mortgages.

 Can the private plans raise taxes?